abcdqfr/gg-shuffle/README.md

 ## 🌟 In Memory of randomgrump.com

 This project was inspired by and serves as a modern replacement for **randomgrump.com** - the beloved website that helped Game Grumps fans discover random episodes for years.
-While the original site is no longer available, we've created something even better:
+While the original site is no longer available, we've created something else:

-- **Offline-first** - No internet required for browsing
 - **Native desktop app** - Beautiful GTK interface
 - **Enhanced features** - Thumbnails, descriptions, view counts, and more
 - **Cross-platform** - Works on Linux, macOS, and Windows (via WSL)